The Don Tony Show 5/7/22: Tammy Sytch Arrested For DUI Manslaughter; Exclusive News Leads To DT’s Twitter War With Tammy’s Boyfriend; BIG E Suffers Recovery Setback

 - DT reveals his pick for Women’s ‘Joker’ and who wins the Owen Hart Memorial Tournament

-- Impact Wrestling draws a pathetic turnout for Under Siege PPV feat The Briscoes & more
+- Impact Wrestling draws a disappointing turnout for Under Siege PPV feat The Briscoes & more

 - Thump!
 Junkyard Dog Foco Bobblehead Preview (pics included)